Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Adequately sized screws and nuts for the SMA port's mounting holes

 - If not using a 3d printed scaffold (linked later), a non-conductive material used as a support for the helix

-Appropriate tools for creating this antenna are a soldering station and multimeter.

 > - The ground plane can be either circular or square (13x13 cm).
 Larger ones (i.e. 17x17 cm) can be used, might have a minor SNR benefit particularly on offset dishes where the larger ground plane doesn't cover the dish itself.